-Now, there is a reason that videos are so effective and it all depends on the way your message is constructed.
+Now, there is a reason why videos done properly are so effective and it all depends on the way your message is constructed.
 You can’t just stick any old video in front of someone and expect it to make an impact.
 It needs to tell a story, have a hook, and keep the audience engaged.

-Having your video tell a story shouldn’t mean that it looses clarity or focus, it is still important that your viewer is clear on what product you are selling or what service you can provide them with.
+Having your video tell a story shouldn’t mean that it looses clarity or focus.
+It is still important that your viewer is clear on what product you are selling or what service you can provide them with.

 It is human instinct to react to stories and we are presented with them through all aspects of our life.
 So why should your corporate video be any different?

 Whilst we all know Google and wouldn’t think it even needed any more advertising, it shows how promoting their service through an engaging and emotional storyline can make even the simplest of tasks (like googling a sweet shop) into a video that you are much more likely to discuss with your friends.
 It didn’t get over 12 million views for no reason.

-We’re not saying that all corporate video needs to have a story – sometimes, straight up product demos work perfectly, but it’s always worth thinking about weaving something a little different into your video that makes it stand out from the rest.
+We’re not saying that all corporate videos need to have a story.
+Sometimes, straight up product demos work perfectly.
+But it’s always worth thinking about weaving something a little different into your video that makes it stand out from the rest.